 David Lipscomb (lead judge), Vice Chair of the Center for Plain Language, is also a board member of the International Plain Language Federation.
 He also serves on the working group developing ISO standards for plain language.
-Earlier, David founded Redpen21, a writing consulting firm that worked with Kellogg, Fannie Mae, the American Red Cross, the EPA, and dozens of other top organizations.
-Inside academia, David is Assistant Professor of Teaching at Georgetown University, where he serves as Director of the Writing Center.
+David is Associate Teaching Professor at Georgetown University, where he serves as Director of the Writing Center.
 He began his college teaching career at Columbia University, where he also earned his PhD in English Literature.

 Annetta Cheek (team lead) is a founder and former Chair of the Center for Plain Language.
 She led the effort for the 2010 Plain Writing Act and developed the Federal Report Card to measure its success.
 After writing government regulations in her early career, Annetta became chief plain language expert on Vice President Al Gore’s National Partnership for Reinventing Government, as well as chair of the interagency plain language group PLAIN.
 Currently, she is Chair of the International Plain Language Federation and helping steer the working group developing ISO standards for plain language.
 She holds a PhD in Anthropology from the University of Arizona.

 Beth Landau (team lead) is a writer, editor and educator who makes complex information engaging and accessible to a wide variety of audiences.
 She is a plain language specialist and the owner of BEL Writing Services, which offers professional writing and editing services and workshops.
 She also coaches writers working on narrative nonfiction theses and manuscripts.
 Beth is an active Center for Plain Language volunteer and doesn’t intend to stop any time soon.
 She has an M.S. in Education from Walden University and an M.F.A. in Creative Nonfiction from Goucher College.